0x-Apollyon/YA-LFI/README.md

 - Run YA-LFI with the proxies flag

 Tor uses the port 9050 for socks proxies by default, so if you have changed that change the port aswell <br>
-You can also try @azuk4r's fork of YA-LFI [here](https://github.com/azuk4r/YA-LFI) which tries to implement tor rotation by defaults

 ## Other amazing third party wordlists